-We’ve been lucky with Lola coming into our home.
+We’ve been lucky with the puppy coming into our home.
 Her and Claude get on like a house on fire for the majority of the time (apart from when around food which I will come onto in a moment).
 But it might not always be that way.

 When you introduce a second French Bulldog into your home, you need to make sure that you initially take things very slow.
 Here’s a very short guide on how to introduce the pair to make it as seamless as possible.

 - Have the first meeting outside of your home: don’t bring the second Frenchie into your home at first, as this could unleash havoc and territorial behaviour.
 Make sure that the first meeting between the two takes place on neutral ground on a long walk away from the home.

 - Bring the second dog into the home: once the two dogs have met outside the home and appear to get on well and know each other’s smell, you can bring them together indoors.
 However, do keep the second dog on a leash initially until you’re sure they are ok together.